Chennai Egmore–Karaikal Kamban Express: Traction

 Both trains are hauled by a Royapuram Loco Shed-based WAP-7 electric locomotive from Chennai to Karaikal and vice versa.

 Rake sharing

-The train shares its rake with 16187/16188 Tea Garden Express and 56385/56386 Ernakulam–Kottayam Passenger.
-Till 2020, it ran with link express coaches bound Velankanni which will be attached & detached at Nagappattinam.
-From there,both the trains reaches their destination as single trains.
+The train shares its rake with 16187/16188 Tea Garden Express and 56005/56006 Ernakulam–Kottayam Passenger.
+Till 2020, it ran with link express coaches bound Velankanni which will be attached and detached at Nagappattinam.
+From there, both the trains reaches their destination as single trains.

-Now the link train service to Velankanni was discountinued permanently, and it runs as a single train from Chennai to Karaikal & Vice Versa.
-It also shares it's rakes with 16187/88 Karaikal - Ernakulam Junction Tea Garden Express.
+Now the link train service to Velankanni was discontinued permanently, and it runs as a single train from Chennai to Karaikal and vice versa.
+It also shares its rakes with 16187/88 Karaikal - Ernakulam Junction Tea Garden Express.

 Direction reversal

-The train reverses its direction 1 times:
+The train reverses its direction once: